About Us

 David Mincberg

-Professional/Educational Background: He completed his undergrad at the University of South Carolina, Masters at UNC, and he was in a fellowship at the University of Colorado before coming here.
+• Professional/Educational Background: Bachelors, University of South Carolina; Masters, UNC.
+He was in a fellowship at the University of Colorado before coming to UNC.

 Shannon Murphy

-Professional/Educational Background: Shannon received her B.S. in Athletic Training from Duquesne University, her Ed.M. in Athletic Training from Boston University, and she was in an advanced post Athletic Trainer program at Stanford.
+• Professional/Educational Background: B.S. in Athletic Training, Duquesne University; Ed.M. in Athletic Training, Boston University.
+She was in an advanced post Athletic Trainer program at Stanford.

 Meredith Petschauer